sbv1307/kicad-library/README.md

 This repository stores common [symbols](symbols), [footprints](footprins), [3D models](3d_models) and [datasheets](datasheets) used in KiCad projects under https://github.com/sbv1307

-## To include the libraries in a KiCad project, use [git submodule](https://git-scm.com/docs/git-submodule) use:
+## To include the libraries in a KiCad project, using [git submodule](https://git-scm.com/docs/git-submodule) use:
 ###### Note: The following assume that KiCad project files are located in a folder called "hardware" in the following filestructure. ../project name/Hardware
 ```Bash
 git submodule add https://github.com/sbv1307/kicad-library.git Hardware/library